-- d.
-Section $3.2(\underline{d})(\underline{v})$.
-Section $3.2(\underline{d})(\underline{v})$ of the Asset Purchase Agreement is hereby deleted and the following is hereby substituted in its place: - "A Cappuccino and Cocoa Transition Agreement with Seller's manufacturer pursuant to which Seller's designee may supply to Buyer certain cappuccino and cocoa products on the terms set forth therein (the "Cappuccino and Cocoa Transition Agreement"), substantially in the form attached hereto as Exhibit H (and subject to any reasonable modifications required by said manufacturer);" - e.
-Exhibit O. Exhibit O of the Asset Purchase Agreement is hereby deleted and a new Exhibit O, appended hereto as Attachment B, is hereby substituted in its place. - f.
+Section 3.2(d)(v).
+Section 3.2(d)(v) of the Asset Purchase Agreement is hereby deleted and the following is hereby substituted in d.

+"A Cappuccino and Cocoa Transition Agreement with Seller's manufacturer pursuant to which Seller's designee may supply to Buyer certain cappuccino and cocoa products on the terms set forth therein (the "Cappuccino and Cocoa Transition Agreement"), substantially in the form attached hereto as Exhibit H (and subject to any reasonable modifications required by said manufacturer);"

+Exhibit O. Exhibit O of the Asset Purchase Agreement is hereby deleted and a new Exhibit O, appended hereto as Attachment B, is е. hereby substituted in its place.

 Schedules.
-Schedules 1.1(a)-1 (Certain DSD Business Marks), 1.1(a)-2 (Certain DSD Business Marks), 1.1(f) (Personal Property Leases), 4.9 (Payment of Taxes), 4.11 (Leased Real Property), 4.13-2 (Owned Vehicles), 4.15 (Intellectual Property), 4.16-1 (Permits), 4.16-2 (Compliance with Permits), 4.17(a) (Material Contracts), 4.20(b) (Information about Hired Personnel), and 4.21 (Hazardous Substances) to the Asset Purchase Agreement are hereby amended and restated in their entirety.
-New Schedules 1.1(a)-1 (Certain DSD Business Marks), 1.1(a)-2 (Certain DSD Business Marks), 1.1(f) (Personal Property Leases), 4.9 (Payment of Taxes), 4.11 (Leased Real Property), 4.13-2 (Owned Vehicles), 4.15 (Intellectual Property), 4.16-1 (Permits), 4.16-2 (Compliance with Permits), 4.17(a) (Material Contracts), 4.20(b) (Information about Hired Personnel), and 4.21 (Hazardous Substances) are hereby substituted in their place, and are, along with the rest of the Schedules which have not been amended and restated, appended hereto as Attachment C. - g.
-Section 7.1(f).
-Section 7.1(f) of the Asset Purchase Agreement is hereby deleted and the following is hereby substituted in its place: - "The parties shall have entered into each of the Operational Agreements and the Option Agreement, and the manufacturer shall have duly executed and delivered the Cappuccino and Cocoa Transition Agreement." - 3.
-Except as modified by the above, the Asset Purchase Agreement is hereby restated and confirmed in all respects and is binding upon the parties hereto.
-This Amendment may be executed in any number of counterparts with the same effect as if all parties hereto had signed the same document.
+Schedules 1.1(a)-1 (Certain DSD Business Marks), 1.1(a)-2 (Certain DSD Business Marks), 1.1(f) (Personal Property f Leases), 4.9 (Payment of Taxes), 4.11 (Leased Real Property), 4.13-2 (Owned Vehicles), 4.15 (Intellectual Property), 4.16-1 (Permits), 4.16-2 (Compliance with Permits), 4.17(a) (Material Contracts), 4.20(b) (Information about Hired Personnel), and 4.21 (Hazardous Substances) to the Asset Purchase Agreement are hereby amended and restated in their entirety.
+New Schedules 1.1(a)-1 (Certain DSD Business Marks), 1.1(a)-2 (Certain DSD Business Marks), 1.1(f) (Personal Property Leases), 4.9 (Payment of Taxes), 4.11 (Leased Real Property), 4.13-2 (Owned Vehicles), 4.15 (Intellectual Property), 4.16-1 (Permits), 4.16-2 (Compliance with Permits), 4.17(a) (Material Contracts), 4.20(b) (Information about Hired Personnel), and 4.21 (Hazardous Substances) are hereby substituted in their place, and are, along with the rest of the Schedules which have not been amended and restated, appended hereto as Attachment C.